themue/site.themue.dev/content/post/2022-glenlivet-18yo.md

 Right out of the taste, the malt transitions into a nice warm and lingering finish.
 It is accompanied by oak and malt.

-The Glenlivet 18yo may not be high end, but it is pleasing, very round and nice, very smooth and also very warm.
+The The Glenlivet 18yo may not be high end, but it is pleasing, very round and nice, very smooth and also very warm.
 A pleasant malt for a quiet evening.
 It achieved **89/100** points in my rating.